-Which version of HubSpot’s Sales Hub is the best choice for your brand?
+Which version of HubSpot’s Sales Hub is the best choice for your company?
 The question comes down to price and functionality.

 We live in a 24/7 world, which means customers want personalised resolutions in minutes; they don’t want to wait.
 Nearly everything is available on-demand today, and first-rate customer service should be no exception.

-Your overall quality of customer service can only improve with HubSpot’s Service Hub, but what is the cost of each account version?
+HubSpot’s Service Hub - what is the cost of each subscription?
 And what does each offer?

 Getting started with HubSpot can happen very quickly, but there are a few steps to take to ensure your HubSpot launch goes smoothly.

-And that’s it.
+And that’s it for the basics.
 It’s a convenient process that requires minimal headaches or risk.

-HubSpot is unbelievably user-friendly.
-But what if you want to expand your knowledge base?
-You can make full use of your HubSpot platform by learning more through their certification and training courses.
+HubSpot users can make full use of their HubSpot platform by learning more through their certification and training courses.

-HubSpot Academy offers certifications in everything from marketing to inbound sales and digital advertising, as well as the Sales, Marketing, and Service Hubs, and more.
+HubSpot Academy offers on-demand video based training in everything from marketing to inbound sales and digital advertising, as well as specifics on the Sales, Marketing, and Service Hubs.

-Whether you are new to HubSpot or looking to grow your knowledge and your business, these HubSpot Academy courses are truly invaluable tools to make it happen.
+Whether you are new to HubSpot or looking to grow your knowledge and your business, the HubSpot Academy courses are truly invaluable tools to make it happen.